 We see ourselves as a ‘gateway’ program that seeks to introduce the concept of environmental literacy into the public schools at a critical developmental stage.
 Beyond enhanced scholastic achievement, the aim of Muddy Sneakers is to build life-long bonds between the students we work with and the natural world.

 Join in the movement to reconnect children and nature!
-You are enthusiastically invited to become a program volunteer, a parent-in-the-field, a liaison in building new school partnerships and/or a donor/sponsor who can make an immediate difference with a tax-deductible contribution.
-Muddy Sneakers is generously supported by its own board and staff, philanthropic organizations and donations/sponsorships from people like you.
+You are enthusiastically invited to become a program volunteer, a parent-in-the-field, a liaison in building new school partnerships and/or a donor who can make an immediate difference with a tax-deductible contribution.
+Muddy Sneakers is generously supported by its own board and staff, philanthropic organizations and donors like you.

 he original idea behind Muddy Sneakers came to life out of the imagination and experience of Sandy Schenck, owner of the summer camp Green River Preserve near Brevard, North Carolina.